 Our celebrated Learning Services Program is established, offering assistance to all students through small-group reading and math study and individual tutoring.

 Our new Bertschi Center—the first LEED Gold- certified building on an independent school campus in the NW—offers students spaces for music, art, PE and outdoor play.

 The newly-renovated Library and Drama Lab open to the delight of our 230+ students and 48 faculty and staff.
 Students celebrate by performing 10 plays this school year.

 Our new Living Building Science Wing offers interactive teaching tools for educating students about issues surrounding the scarcity of resources and alternative energy sources.
 Learn more

 Bertschi School is honored as a U.S. Department of Education Green Ribbon School for demonstrating ongoing commitment to sustainable practices by students, faculty and parents.

 Bertschi School celebrates 40 years with large community events; bringing together Bertschi Kids and families from all four decades of the school's history and bidding adieu to our founding Head of School, Brigitte Bertschi, celebrating her incredible legacy.
 This momentous year culminates in a beautiful Japanese Monadelpha Tree planted in Brigitte's honor on Bertschi School's campus.

-In the spring of 2015, the Bertschi School Board of Trustees unanimously approved the appointment of Rafael del Castillo as our second Head of School, beginning July 1, 2016, to lead the school forward in the vision of our founder as the new Head of School.
+In the spring of 2015, the Bertschi School Board of Trustees unanimously approved the appointment of Rafael del Castillo to lead the school forward in the vision of our founder as the new Head of School.